Access attributes from another layer with ArcGIS Arcade

 Add a line return.

-6. In the preview pane, highlight the following two lines of code and press Ctrl+C to copy them.
+6. Highlight the following two lines of code and press Ctrl+C to copy them.

 var plantName = $feature.name